rubik/rubik.github.io/content/post/ab-testing-inference.md

 $$

 where $\theta$ for example could be a difference in coversion rates, between variant B and the control in an A/B test.
+A test for a composite null hypothesis is called _one-tailed test_, as the critical area for statistical significance is only at the tail of interest.

 Testing a composite null hypothesis is what usually makes the most sense in an online A/B test, as we are interested in detecting and estimating effects in only one direction: e.g. an increase in conversion rate or average revenue per user.
-In fact, using a point null hypothesis would require a larger sample size for the same significance level, and running a test so long as to detect a statistically significant negative effect can be harmful overall for the business.
+In fact, using a point null hypothesis would require a larger sample size for the same significance level, and running a test so long as to detect a statistically significant negative effect is overall harmful for the business.

 ## Errors
 Since hypothesis tests derive their conclusions from a sample, and therefore